CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 ---
 layout: post
-title:  "Explaining AI with the k-nearest neighbors algorithm"
+title:  "Explaining AI for laypersons using the k-nearest neighbors algorithm"
 description: >
     Today the term artificial intelligence (AI) is ubiquitous.
     It is easy to marvel at the achievements of the latest Google project or to quiver in fear before the scenarios invoked by singularity doomsday priests.